A Reunion of Classes, Families and Friends

 Will the Pursuit of Additional Education Conquer Violence, Racial and Political Division?

 It is commendable that the various classes of Palmetto and Mullins High, work diligently to raise funds every year for the college education of graduates within the city.
 Will these type of benevolent gestures prepare our children for a world filled with violence, #racial and political division?
 It was interesting to hear the response of one black male student at Morehouse University.
 Professor Lamont Hill, explained how some students felt with the best education, "There is this inescapable violence that even when we go to a great school, we are well educated but we can't escape the possibility of violence."
 In a recent Watchtower article this profound statement was made, "A lasting solution to violence ultimately involves people--their attitudes and behavior.
 For violent people to change, such traits as pride, greed, and selfishness need to give way to love, respect, and concern for others."
 Imagine a world where people have genuine love and concern for others regardless of race.
 A true brotherhood starts with each of us individually.
 We must be motivated to make changes.
 "This is what the love of God means, that we observe his commandments." - 1 John 5:3.
+If we observe God’s commandment simply to “love each other” no matter what the color of our skin is.
 What an equitable solution to the problems of racial and political division.

 "We Lit the Flame" Was the Theme for the Evening